 Improving healthcare safety, quality, and coordination, as well as quality of life, are important aims of caring for older adults with multiple chronic conditions and/or functional limitations.
 Person-centered care is an approach to meeting these aims in a way that assures the primacy of individuals’ health and life goals in their care planning and in their actual care.

 Their emphasis on persons having “multiple chronic conditions and/or functional limitations” is not limited to older adults.
 Indeed, my work on improving care coordination for Veterans can also be characterized by these same challenges.
 Young soldiers wounded in combat often live with functional limitations for the remainder of their lives, including physical injuries such as traumatic brain injury (TBI) or loss of limbs, and psychological challenges such as post-traumatic stress disorder (PTSD) or depression.
-A holistic, person-centered care plan can provide benefits for both young and older adults, and also for complex pediatric care.
+A holistic, person-centered care plan can provide benefits for both young and older adults.
 See My Care Guide for Veterans for a more detailed description and Veteran-specific care plan scenarios.

 Barbara Starfield, MD, a Distinguished Professor in the Department of Health Policy and Management at Johns Hopkins University describes a similar view of the benefits and need for holistic, person-focused care :